In this tutorial, you'll learn how to make a navigation menu that you can add to many pages and manage from a single, central location as a component.

 Preview the page and click the navigation buttons to move between the prototype's pages.

 Give the Buttons a Selected Style Effect

-Double-click the Navigation Header master to open it on the canvas.
+Double-click the Navigation Header component to open it on the canvas.

 Select all four buttons and click Add a style effect in the Interactions pane.

 Click the Selected style effect and choose an orange fill color in the block that appears.

 Set Each Button to Its Selected State When Its Matching Page Loads